Mental Health and Wellbeing at University

 Confidentiality and Information Sharing

 You may be concerned about disclosing a mental health difficulty and worry this may be seen negatively or that they may be labelled in an unhelpful way.
-However, the Mental Health Team are professionals who work to support students in a non-judgemental manner.
+However, the Mental Health and Wellbeing Team are professionals who work to support students in a non-judgemental manner.
 Personal information discussed in sessions is confidential; however, sharing certain information with other professionals or departments may be helpful in providing the best possible support for a student.

 Time to Change